 A small sideboard is my preferred choice due to its versatile use.
 You could even consider buying two small sideboards, instead of a double sideboard.
 Having two small sideboards provides more flexibility if you change often your furniture placement.
 When the sideboards are tightly side by side, most people will not notice that you have two.

 Look no further than CB2 for an affordable mini bar with one fixed cubby shelf over a removable X wine rack on one side.
 A drawer and two fixed shelves deliver good storage on the other side.

 Swig white mini bar $399 at CB2

-The Maxime Bar Cabinet holds a lot.
+The Maxime Bar Cabinet (top picture, $1,499 at Crate & Barrel) holds a lot.
 You get a removable tray, open shelves, a barware drawer, glass racks for 30 wine glasses, and a 16-bottle wine rack.
 The wood top doubles in size when needed.
 This is my favorite one.

 The compact Parker Spirits Cabinet is the cheapest option of the group.
 Nonetheless, it provides storage for 18 wine bottles plus several alcohol bottles and glasses.
 It might be the best buy!

 Parker Spirits Cabinet $399 at Crate & Barrel